Glória Maria

 Glória Maria Matta da Silva (15 August 1949 – 2 February 2023) was a Brazilian journalist, reporter, and television host.
 With a career that spanned since the 1960s, she is widely considered the first television reporter and TV host of African descent to achieve national success in Brazil.

+In 2023, Parque das Ruínas in the Santa Teresa neighborhood of Rio de Jeniero was officially renamed Glória Maria Municipal Park in her honor.

 Early life

 Glória Maria grew up in a low-income household in the suburbs of Rio de Janeiro; her father worked as a tailor and her mother as a housewife.

 She lived with her grandmother after her parents divorced and was told her stories about her great-grandfather, who was hanged in the mountains of Minas Gerais state.
 Daughter of an enslaved mother, her grandmother was also a beneficiary of the 1871 Law of Free Birth and was thus born free.
 Her grandmother taught her that she needed to work to be free.

 Career

 In January 1970, Gloria Maria met with the news directors of Globo TV, and shortly after became the special reporter for Globo Repórter, sometimes co-presenting alongside Sergio Chapelin.
 Glória Maria was the first black television reporter in Brazil, the first to present the seven o’clock news, and the first to command Fantástico.
 She had to face many barriers and obstacles to become a successful journalist and reporter.

 For one year, Glória Maria worked two jobs, including weekends, before she acquired a position at Globo.
 She would start her shift at Globo at 8:00 a.m. and would leave at 8:00 p.m.
 Afterwards, she would attend pre-college prep courses and then go home to sleep for an hour.
 Glória Maria would wake up in the morning to go to her job at a telephone company.

 She received her degree in journalism from the Pontifical Catholic University of Rio de Janeiro.
 After graduating, she went on to presenting news on several Globo TV programs such as RJTV, Jornal Nacional, and Fantástico.
 Soon after, she became known for reports that she would do while traveling to exotic places such as the Sahara Desert, and even covering events like the Falklands War in 1982.
 She hosted Fantastico for ten years and took a two year sabbatical to travel to places such as the Himalayas before returning and taking the second position as a Globo reporter.
 She accumulated more than ten complete passports throughout her life and interviewed several celebrities, such as Michael Jackson, Madonna, and Freddie Mercury.